 - Dramatic mood swings, including sadness, euphoria, and irritability

-- Becoming defensive or evasive when confronted or asked about drugs
+- Becoming defensive or evasive when confronted or asked about drug use

-- Irresponsible spending patterns or an unexplained inability to pay bills
+- Irresponsible spending patterns or an unexplained money problems

-- Increased response to touch, taste, smell, or sound
+- Increased sensitivity to touch, taste, smell, or sound

 - Impulsiveness or reckless decision-making